 Generative Typography

-In spring 2022 I took a Generative Type course with Cooper Union, where we discussed some of the history behind digital typograpic art and experimented with different ways of generating type with code.
-We explored breaking up letterforms into points, playing with 3D typographic forms, and rendering type as images to manipulate, among other methods.
-Below are examples of projects I created during the course.
+I took a short course on Generative Type course with Cooper Union, where we learned about the history behind digital typographic art and experimented with different ways of generating type with code.
+Below are some projects I created during the course.

 Glitch Art